-For those who work with processes, we know that variability is the key factor.
+For those who work with business processes, we know that variability is the key factor.
 The desired state is more consistency and less variability.
 When processes have wide variability and inconsistent results, we call the process out of control.
-When processes operate within established limits, the process is considered in control.
-So how can we understand process variability?
+When business processes operate within established limits, the process is considered in control.
+So What is meant by variation in processes?

 For example, I walk to the train station every day after work, and it takes six to 10 minutes.
 The variation is due to factors like how long I have to wait for the elevator, how many times the elevator stops, and how long I have to wait at crosswalk lights.
 These variations occur every day, and they are expected.
 They are common cause variations.